Micadurp/darkest-saturn/README.md

 * write the story
 * create art for all needed contexts
 * create sound design
-* pray that someone is down to compose the music
 * learn the basics of sound design